subproject9/Ghost-Private-Server-with_SSL/README.md

     ```

 4.  **Follow the Prompts**
     The script will first ask for your domain name, email, and Cloudflare API token.

+    **Securing MySQL:**
-After the automated steps, it will run the interactive Ghost installer.
+    Partway through, the script will launch the interactive `mysql_secure_installation` utility.
+    * You will be asked to set a **root password** for MySQL.
+Choose a strong password and **remember it**, as you will need it in the next step.
+    * It is recommended to answer 'Y' (yes) to all subsequent security questions.

+    **Ghost Installer Prompts:**
-    **When the Ghost installer prompts for MySQL information, use the following:**
+    After the automated steps, the script will run the interactive Ghost installer.
+When it prompts for MySQL information, use the following:
     * **MySQL Hostname:** Press **Enter** (to accept the default `localhost`).
     * **MySQL Username:** Enter `root`.
-    * **MySQL Password:** Leave this **blank** and press **Enter**.
+    * **MySQL Password:** Enter the **MySQL root password you just created**.
     * **Ghost Database Name:** Press **Enter** (to accept the suggested name).

 The script will then complete the installation and configuration.
 Once it's finished, it will display the URL for your blog and your Ghost admin panel.